dotnotation/heaps/README.md

 			- parent nodes are always smaller than child nodes
 			- root is always the smallest
 	- similar to a binary search tree, but with different rules
+		- unlike binary search trees, heaps have to be filled out row by row so you never have to worry about a structure that is weighted heavily on one side
 	- at most each parent can have two children
 	- compact as possible
 		- every left and right are filled out before moving up